conradakunga/Blog/_posts/2024-12-31-dependency-injection-in-c-net-introduction-and-basic-implementation.md

 If you don't want to use the .NET built-in DI container, there are alternatives like [AutoFac](https://autofac.org/) and [Lamar](https://jasperfx.github.io/lamar/).

-In the next post, we will explore how to extend this even further to quickly adapt applications to changing business, technology, and environmental needs.
+In the [next post]({% post_url 2025-01-01-dependency-injection-in-c-net-part-2-making-implementations-pluggable %}), we will explore how to extend this even further to quickly adapt applications to changing business, technology, and environmental needs.

-The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/Mailer).
+The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/Mailer). *The source code builds from first principles as outlined in this series of posts with different versions of the API demonstrating the improvements.*

 Happy hacking!